TatevKaren/BabyGPT-Build_GPT_From_Scratch/README.md

 - **TrainModel**: Outlines the training procedure using the Adam optimizer and loss estimation.

 ## Mini Batch Technique
+Mini-batching is a technique in machine learning where the training data is divided into small batches.
+Each mini-batch is processed separately during model training.
+This approach helps in:

+- Efficient Use of Memory: By not loading the entire dataset into memory at once, it reduces computational overhead.
+- Faster Convergence: Processing data in batches can lead to faster convergence compared to processing each data point individually.
+- Improved Generalization: Mini-batches introduce noise into the training process, which can help the model generalize better to unseen data.

 ``` # Function to create mini-batches for training or validation.
 def get_batch(split):
     # Select data based on training or validation split.